justingrisanti/justingrisanti.github.io/_posts/2022-06-17-spotify_recommendation_system.markdown

 ![Image8](https://raw.githubusercontent.com/justingrisanti/dsc-capstone-project/main/Visualizations/PlaylistGenreBreakdown765.png)

-As we can see above, the sample variance between our recommended song and our playlist average is very low, driven mainly by the genre data.
+As we can see above, the aggregate difference between our recommended songs and our playlist average is 6, which is driven mainly by the genre data.
+Most of our songs here are Disney/Soundtrack, so there seems to be little variation here.
+This aggregate difference is better than our first playlist, although it seems our features may be offsetting some of that difference.

-Looking at our visualization, for the most part it appears most of the features are comparable, except for the instrumentalness and energy.
-Seeing that the general theme of this playlist seems to be soundtrack for childrens movies, again, I believe that genre is the most important driver of the recommender here.
-Our most common genre, disney, seems a little off, but that can be explained because not all childrens movies are necessarily Disney movies.
+Looking at our visualization, for the most part it appears all of the features are comparable, with teempo, energy, popularity, loudness and danceability having the largest difference.
+Seeing that the general theme of this playlist seems to be soundtrack for childrens movies, I believe that genre is the most important driver of the recommender here, and it seems like our genre hit the mark.

 Now for the sound test.
 I will document my subjective findings below:
 As we can see from our selection of songs, they all seem to be Disney songs from Moana and Tangled.
 I would expect that our recommendation system would suggest other kids songs accross childrens movies.
 After pulling more songs from the unwrapped track data, I can confirm that there are some songs that are not Disney.

 For our recommendations, all 10 songs appear to be soundtrack songs, which is great, and they are all mainly from beloved kids movies.
-Because it seems like kids movie is the main category for this playlist, I will not review the other audio features.
+Because it seems like kids movies is the main category for this playlist, I will deem this recommendation adequate.

 Overall, I would deem that these 10 recommended songs pass the reasonableness test.